hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 some puzzling "qualitative" aspects.
 But even in functional terms, it is clearly different from executive coordination.
+(A humorous question is whether it is possible to "mock up" a functional analogue of conscious experience for a creature which does not possess it.
+This would answer Daniel Dennett's mocking rejoinder to Nagel,  "What is it like for there to be something it is like to be something?")
 <!-- (This clearly has functional aspects, but it is the qualitative aspects
 that trouble philosophers.) -->
-An even sillier example is the brick, which I leave as homework to the diligent heterophenomologist.
+An even sillier example than the flock of birds is the brick, which I leave as homework to the diligent heterophenomologist.

 <!-- More dramatic and amusing, there is a gestalt associated to *any*
 unrelated collection of functions, defined precisely by being